reflex-dev/reflex-web/docs/getting-started/introduction.md

 The state defines all the variables (called **[vars]({vars.base_vars.path})**) in an app that can change, as well as the functions (called **[event_handlers](#event-handlers)**) that change them.

 Here our state has a single var, `count`, which holds the current value of the counter.
 We initialize it to `0`.

-Anything defined in state is created per user that uses the app.
-Anything that is global, i.e. instantiating an API key, that must only be done once for the whole app should not be done inside the state class.

 ### Event Handlers